 Exploratory/Developmental Grants (R21): To encourage the development of new research activities in heart, lung, and blood diseases and sleep disorders program areas.

-Clinical Trial Planning Grant (R34): To support the initial development of a clinical trial, including establishment of the research team; development of tools for data management and oversight of the research; development of a trial design and other essential elements of the study, such as the protocol, recruitment strategies, and procedure manuals; and to collect feasibility data.
+Clinical Trial Planning Grant (R34): To support the initial development of a clinical trial, including establishment of the research team; development of tools for data management and oversight of the research; and development of a trial design and other essential elements of the study, such as the protocol, recruitment strategies, and procedure manuals.

 Method To Extend Research in Time (MERIT) Award (R37): To provide long-term research grant support to investigators whose research competency and productivity are distinctly superior and thus are likely to continue to perform in an outstanding manner.
 Investigators may not apply for a MERIT award; instead, they are selected by the NHLBI on the basis of their current grant applications and their present and past grant support.